-Elementary school teachers (2,360 yearly openings): Help children develop foundational abilities in subjects like reading, writing, math, and science.
+Elementary school teachers (2,360 yearly openings): Help children develop foundational abilities in reading, writing, math, and science.
 A bachelor's degree and a state teaching license are required.

 - Average yearly wage: $57,980

-Carpenters (2,077 yearly openings): Use a variety of tools and materials to construct things like building foundations, furniture, cabinets, bridges, and roads.
+Carpenters (2,077 yearly openings): Construct things like building foundations, furniture, cabinets, bridges, and roads.
 Most carpenters learn their trade through an apprenticeship.

 - Average yearly wage: $52,200

 Trade School Can Prepare You for Tomorrow's Opportunities